jerrybuks/InternshipOpportunities/README.md

 - [Oando](https://www.oandoplc.com/hy19-internship-4/) - everyone, not sure yet.

 ## Contributing to this list
-- If you know about other internship opportunities not included here, please send a PR.
+- If you know about other internship opportunities not included here or find any errors, please send a PR.
 - Please follow the existing format of entries(organiztion, category, location).
 - Try to keep related resources next to each other.
 - Please only add **high-quality** internship positions to this list.